influxdata/docs-v2/content/v2.0/write-data/sample-data/demo-data.md

 {{< nav-icon "explore" >}}

-## Visualize demo data
+## View demo data dashboards
-When adding a demo data bucket, InfluxDB Cloud provides a pre-built dashboard for the demo data.
+After adding a demo data bucket, view the pre-built dashboard specific to the demo data set:

-**To view a demo data dashboard:**

 1. In the navigation menu on the left, click **Boards (Dashboards)**.